cyn1x/zacvukovic.com/docs/now.md

 - &#x23F3; Performance profiling
 - &#x23F3; Hot reloading

-*Why another engine?* This gets asked a lot, and the answer is to gain a strong fundamental knowledge of the complex architectures in game engines.
+*Why another engine?* This gets asked a lot, and the answer is to gain a strong fundamental knowledge of the complex architectures in game and rendering engines.

 Latest commit: <code id="iconoclast-latest-commit">Loading...</code>

 ## C Utility Library

 I spend a lot of time returning to fundamentals in other disciplines, so why not Computer Science as well?
-I'm working on <a href="https://github.com/cyn1x/libcspd" target="_blank" rel="noopener noreferrer">libcspd</a> to focus on learning and eventually teaching fundamental computer science concepts while offering a lightweight, reusable codebase for quickly building applications in C.
+I'm working on <a href="https://github.com/cyn1x/libcspd" target="_blank" rel="noopener noreferrer">libcspd</a> to focus on learning and eventually teaching fundamental and advanced computer science concepts while offering a lightweight, reusable codebase for quickly building applications in C.

 Current features: